Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Experiment

-The SemanticKITTI dataset~\cite{behley2019semantickitti} is a large-scale outdoor scene LiDAR dataset, which provides the dense point-wise annotations for all 22 sequences in KITTI Odometry Benchmark~\cite{geiger2012we}.
+The SemanticKITTI dataset~\cite{behley2019semantickitti} is a large-scale outdoor scene LiDAR dataset, which provides the complete point-wise labels for all 22 sequences in KITTI Odometry Benchmark~\cite{geiger2013vision}.
 Sequence 00 to 10 are treated as the training sets, and Sequence 11 to 21 are used as test sets.
 There are 23,201 and 20,351 complete 3D scans for training and testing, respectively.
 We follow the setting in~\cite{behley2019semantickitti}, and keep Sequence 08 as the validation set.
-To evaluate the effectiveness of our proposed approach, we submit the output to the online evaluation website to obtain the results on the testing set.
+To evaluate the effectiveness of our proposed approach, we submit the output to the online evaluation website to obtain the results on the testing set without the extra tricks like test time augmentation, fine-tuning on the validation set, or the pre-trained models.

+The SemanticPOSS dataset~\cite{pan2020semanticposs} is also collected by the LiDAR scanner in outdoor scene, which is more sparse comparing to SemanticKITTI.
+It contains 2,988 LiDAR scans captured at the campus with large quantity of dynamic instances.
+SemanticPOSS is divided into six parts with the same size.
+As in~\cite{pan2020semanticposs}, we employ the part 3 for evaluation.